forresty/forresty.github.com/source/_posts/2012-01-09-back-to-work.markdown

 And that's why I don't like most so-called successful people in China.

 And that's why I hate China.
+And that's why I am leaving.

 Everything that has a beginning has an end.
 Now, as time calls, hereby I formally announce that I am back to work, ending my gap year early since I have more important things to do.

 It's been a great journey, but It's time to start a new adventure.
 It will be fun.